tmdavis2/pit_portal/README.md

 ## Deployment

-The application is configured for deployment locally using Docker
+The application is configured for deployment locally

-For Docker deployment, build and run the container (Dockerfile assumed to be present).

 ## Project Structure